DocsScript Studio › The script element types

-Script isn't ordinary text — every line belongs to an element type (scene heading / character / dialogue / description / transition).
-Slima auto-detects and lays them out.
+Script isn't ordinary text — every line belongs to an element type (action / character / dialogue / parenthetical / transition / shot).
+The scene heading sits above each scene as structured metadata.
+Slima lays them out for you.

 Element Example